oneexists/readingTracker/Readme.md

 # Reading Tracker Spring Boot Application

-Provides a hypermedia RESTful API and web interface to create a digital bookshelf of books.
-Keep track of the books your bookshelf and the books you've read by adding books and reading logs to record the start and finish dates.
+Combines the tracking capabilities of services like [Goodreads](https://www.goodreads.com/) to keep track of reading habits and books on your bookshelf with the intention of tracking reading as a goal of language learning similar to the statistics provided through reading with [LinQ](https://www.lingq.com/en/).
+This provides a centralized location for keeping track of reading and see progress as the bookshelf fills with finished books.

 Sign in and view your bookshelf: